Conrad W. Hall

-Conrad Winchester Hall (born November 13, 1958) is an American cinematographer.
-He is the son of the Oscar-winning cinematographer Conrad Hall.
+Conrad W. Hall is an American cinematographer and son of the late Oscar-winner Conrad Hall.

+Career

-He started his career working with his father on several productions during the 1990s, including A Civil Action (1998) and American Beauty (1999) as camera operator and director of photography (second unit).
+He started his career working with his father on several productions throughout the 1990s, including A Civil Action (1998) and American Beauty (1999) as camera operator and director of photography (second unit).

-Hall's career as a cinematographer began with the 2002s movie Panic Room, where he replaced Darius Khondji during production.
+Hall's career as a cinematographer began with the 2002 movie Panic Room, replacing Darius Khondji mid-production.